red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 ## Term

-- The parties agree that the term of the Agreement will be 5 years.
+- The parties agree that the term of the Agreement will be {{term}}.
-- The parties agree to destroy all Confidential Information in their possession upon the termination of the Agreement.
+- The parties agree to destroy or return to the Discloser all Confidential Information in their possession upon the termination of the Agreement.

 ## LawPatch